rujuldwivedi/Football-Data/README.md

 - Matches Played (MP)
 - Minutes Played (Min)
 - Goals Scored (Gls)
-- Assists (Ast)
+- Assists (Ast), etc.

-The model employs a linear regression approach to make predictions about goals and assists for the current season, ranking them in descending order.
+The model employs a random forest regression approach to make predictions about goals and assists for the current season, ranking them in descending order.

 ## Usage